 What are the symptoms?

 Since Traumatic Brain Injury causes Neurological Vision Impairment, and not physical damage to the eye itself, there is a unique set of symptoms to be aware of.
-If you experience any of the following, approach your physician to explore the possibility that you may be suffering from impaired vision:
+If you experience any of the following, approach your physician to explore the possibility that you may be suffering from neurologically induced impaired vision:

 - Loss of Visual Field